Skip to content

 13.1 Backtracking algorithms

-Backtracking algorithm is a method to solve problems by exhaustive search, where the core idea is to start from an initial state and brute force all possible solutions, recording the correct ones until a solution is found or all possible choices are exhausted without finding a solution.
+Backtracking algorithm is a method to solve problems by exhaustive search.
+Its core concept is to start from an initial state and brutally search for all possible solutions.
+The algorithm records the correct ones until a solution is found or all possible solutions have been tried but no solution can be found.

 Backtracking typically employs "depth-first search" to traverse the solution space.
-In the "Binary Tree" chapter, we mentioned that pre-order, in-order, and post-order traversals are all depth-first searches.
-Next, we use pre-order traversal to construct a backtracking problem to gradually understand the workings of the backtracking algorithm.
+In the "Binary tree" chapter, we mentioned that pre-order, in-order, and post-order traversals are all depth-first searches.
+Next, we are going to use pre-order traversal to solve a backtracking problem.
+This helps us to understand how the algorithm works gradually.

 Example One

-Given a binary tree, search and record all nodes with a value of \(7\), please return a list of nodes.
+Given a binary tree, search and record all nodes with a value of \(7\) and return them in a list.

-For this problem, we traverse this tree in pre-order and check if the current node's value is \(7\).
+To solve this problem, we traverse this tree in pre-order and check if the current node's value is \(7\).
 If it is, we add the node's value to the result list res.
-The relevant process is shown in Figure 13-1:
+The process is shown in Figure 13-1:

 preorder_traversal_i_compact.py